 PEAK DISTRICT 2016

-Another favourite walk was also a weekend away in The Lake District
+Another favorite walk was also a weekend away in The Lake District

 Going away to find ourselves, or going away to socialise, or just going somewhere.

-A temporary lack of internet at the Bn B, did put a bit of dampener on my mood, I had to deal with that in my own way.
+A temporary lack of internet at the B n B did put a bit of dampener on my mood, I had to deal with that in my own way.
 I have been trying for some years to find some space and time to do something creative other than music and this was my chosen hobby.
-Unfortunately it does involve internet access at all times.
+Unfortunately, it does involve internet access at all times.
 I was torn between being sociable and getting the job done.
 I was on a learning curve and I wasn’t sure how much I could really take on.
-If

-Generally speaking I usually prefer to go travelling either spring or September, when there is more time to do everything.
-In small towns the shops and cafes shut early, especially in the winter, so I couldn’t hang out there for the wi-fi.
-I had a choice being out in a bar or restaurant all night spending money and just hanging out or alone in my bn b room with intermittent wi-fi.
-Being with a group doesn’t mean you have to spend all your spare time with them, I did feel anti social but I explained, I was trying to create something in my life, it was important to me.
+Generally speaking, I usually prefer to go travelling either spring or September, when there is more time to do everything.
+In small towns, the shops and cafes shut early, especially in the winter, so I couldn’t hang out there for the wi-fi.
+I had a choice being out in a bar or restaurant all night spending money and just hanging out or alone in my room with intermittent wi-fi.
+Being with a group doesn’t mean you have to spend all your spare time with them, I did feel anti-social but I explained, I was trying to create something in my life, it was important to me.

 We live and learn and find out what floats our boat.
 There are so many fantastic places to visit in the UK, and I’m preparing to find some weekends away in Spring, early summer and late Summer.